Japan Studio: 2015–2020

+Teams

 Japan Studio was formed by several internal development teams, with all of them being disbanded, reorganised, or spun off into a separate studio.

 The studio's unnamed main unit, its first development team, is responsible for all co-development efforts.
-As a primary developer, they developed the Ape Escape and LocoRoco series as well as individual titles like The Legend of Dragoon and Fantavision.
+As a primary developer, it developed the Ape Escape and LocoRoco series as well as individual titles like The Legend of Dragoon and Fantavision.

 Polys Entertainment

 A unit of SCEJ headed by Kazunori Yamauchi dedicated to racing games and the second established.
 Initially developing Motor Toon Grand Prix and its sequel, the success of its 1997 racing game Gran Turismo caused it to be formally spun off into Polyphony Digital.

 Team Asobi

 A development unit established in 2012 by Nicolas Doucet, who previously worked for London Studio and Saffire.
 It worked on the Astro Bot series in the entire span of its existence under Japan Studio.
 In April 2021, they were formally spun off into a separate studio under SIE Worldwide Studios, serving as a successor to Japan Studio after its redundancy.